Vanshikanainn/Tic_Tac_Toe/README.md

 🎮 Tic Tac Toe Game

-A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
+-A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-Play against a friend, track the winner, and enjoy a smooth, responsive UI.
+-Play against a friend, track the winner, and enjoy a smooth, responsive UI.

 ✨ Features

-Two-player gameplay (X vs O)
+-Two-player gameplay (X vs O)
-Highlights the winner with a message
+-Highlights the winner with a message
-Detects and handles draws
+-Detects and handles draws
-Reset button to start a new game
+-Reset button to start a new game
-Clean, responsive design
+-Clean, responsive design

 🛠️ Technologies Used

-HTML – Structure of the game
+-HTML – Structure of the game
-CSS – Styling and layout
+-CSS – Styling and layout
-JavaScript – Game logic (turns, win/draw detection, reset)
+-JavaScript – Game logic (turns, win/draw detection, reset)

 🚀 How to Play

-Clone the repo:
+-Clone the repo:
 git clone https://github.com/vanshikanainn/tic-tac-toe.gi

-Open index.html in your browser
+-Open index.html in your browser

-Take turns placing X and O until someone wins or the game draws
+-Take turns placing X and O until someone wins or the game draws

 📌 Future Improvements

-Add AI for single-player mode
+-Add AI for single-player mode
-Add score tracking system
+-Add score tracking system
-Improve animations & UI
+-Improve animations & UI